Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

 \begin{defn} Suppose $(\G, \Y)$ is a graph of hyperbolic groups.
-Then a subgraph of subgroups of $(\G, \Y)$ consists of the following: \begin{enumerate} \item A connected subgraph $\Y'$ of $\Y$. \item For each vertex $v$ of $\Y'$ there is subgroup $G'_v$ of $G_v$ and for each unoriented edge $e$ of $\Y'$ a subgroup $G'_e$ of $G_e$ such that restrictions of the incidence homomorphisms of $(\G, \Y)$ make this collection into a graph of groups $(\G',\Y')$. \item The induced map in the level of Bass--Serre trees $\T'\map \T$ is injective. \end{enumerate} \end{defn} An explanation of the last condition in Definition \ref{subgraph of gps} is in order.
+Then a subgraph of subgroups of $(\G, \Y)$ consists of the following: \begin{enumerate} \item A connected subgraph $\Y'$ of $\Y$. \item For each vertex $v$ of $\Y'$ there is subgroup $G'_v$ of $G_v$ and for each unoriented edge $e$ of $\Y'$ a subgroup $G'_e$ of $G_e$ such that restrictions of the incidence homomorphisms of $(\G, \Y)$ make this collection into a graph of groups $(\G',\Y')$. \item The induced map at the level of Bass--Serre trees $\T'\map \T$ is injective. \end{enumerate} \end{defn} An explanation of the last condition in Definition \ref{subgraph of gps} is in order.
 Given $(\G, \Y)$ and $(\G', \Y')$ we may construct simplicial complexes as above along with inclusion maps $Z'_v\map Z_v$ and $Z'_e\map Z_e$ for all vertices and edges of $\Y'$.
+(Note that the prime $'$ in superscript refers corresponding complexes or groups for $(\G',\Y')$.)
 This results in an inclusion map $Z'\map Z$. {\em It is standard that condition $(3)$ of Definition \ref{subgraph of gps} gives an injective homomorphism at the level of fundamental group.} However, the converse is not true in general.
 Thus we have a subtree of subspaces $\pi': \tilde{Z}'\map \T'$ of $\pi:\tilde{Z}\map \T$.